 For maximum flavor and freshness, wasabi is best prepared right before you serve your meals.
-To do this, peel the root with a knife first, then grate it using circular motions with a metal grater.
-By grating the wasabi, you're causing the compounds in the plant to become volatile, thus resulting in the iconic wasabi zing.22 Aside from using it for sushi, you can use grated wasabi in the following foods:23
+To do this, peel the root with a knife, then grate it using circular motions with a metal grater.
+By grating the wasabi, you're causing the compounds in the plant to become volatile, thus resulting in the iconic wasabi zing.23 Aside from using it for sushi, you can use grated wasabi in the following ways and with these foods:24

 Grilled Salmon With Wasabi-Ginger Mayonnaise